dbanty/dylananthony.com/_posts/fastapi-rust-2-research.md

 4. _"MUST perform at least as fast as an equivalent FastAPI application for common CRUD tasks."_ Yes! [actix-web] is usually one of the top few entries [tech empower] benchmarks.
 Assuming [Paperclip] doesn't add a massive amount of overhead, it should be significantly faster than FastAPI.
 5. _"MUST interact with a relational database (MySQL or Postgres)."_.
 Yes again!
 There are, in fact, several documented examples of using [sqlx] with [actix-web] which I've seen around the internet.
 6. _"MUST have a simple way to test endpoints, comparable to pytest with FastAPI."_.
 Yup!
 7. _"MUST have great documentation."_ Yes!
 Both [actix-web] and [Paperclip] have quite good documentation.
-I would even but [actix-web] in the "great" category.
+I would even put [actix-web] in the "great" category.
 8. _"MUST have stable, active maintenance."_ It sure seems like it!
 9. _"SHOULD have automatically hosted documentation which allows direct interaction with the API."_ Not yet, but work is actually in progress on this.